kcsnu/mere-metrics-enhanced/README.md

 ## Notes

 - SMS permission is requested at runtime.
-Granting it enables the notification feature.
-Denying it leaves the rest of the app fully functional.
+If you allow it, notifications work.
+If not, the rest of the app still works fine.
-- Room schemas are exported to `app/schemas/` during build for version control and migration verification.
+- Room schemas are exported to `app/schemas/` during build for version control and checking migrations.
-- Schema migrations from earlier database versions are handled explicitly, so existing user data is preserved on upgrade rather than dropped and recreated.
+- Schema migrations from earlier database versions are handled explicitly, so user data is kept during upgrades instead of being reset.

 ## Related